jax-parker/rock-paper-scissors-lizard-spock/README.md

   # Project 2 Rock Paper Scissors Lizard Spock Game!
   ## Purpose
   This website was created for the sole purpose of completing the second project for the Code Institues's Full Stack Developer Course.
 It was built using the knowledge gained from the HTML, CSS and JavaScript courses and  Scrimba course.
 A full list of technologies used can be found in the technologies section of this document.
 The game is an extension of the original Rock Paper Scissors game and has simple rules.
 The player picks a variable and the image is revealed simultaneously along with a random computer choice.
 The winner is shown in a message as per the rules page and is the first to get to 10.
-In the event of a tie the score remain the same until a winner is found.
+In the event of a tie the score remains the same until a winner is found.

   The live website can be found [here] (https://jax-parker.github.io/rock-paper-scissors-lizard-spock/).